contact2theshreya/scaler-Data-Engg/sql4/sql4.md

 Short circuiting using exist by checking if any id from any record of 2nd table matches we will not search in entire table and we will return directly true from there and we will then select record from first table

+whereas in will compute all recored then return ans , if inner query has limited data then u can use subquery.

 ## Non equi join

 <img width="444" height="299" alt="image" src="https://github.com/user-attachments/assets/da089841-a553-4938-a2fc-289066ed9699" />